Last Updated: June 16, 2026

 Discover Thailand Hidden Gems Best Off Path Destinations

-When people ask me about visiting Thailand, most expect me to name the big cities—Bangkok, Chiang Mai, or Phuket—but the real hidden gems Thailand travelers should see lie far beyond those tourist routes.
+When people ask me about visiting Thailand, most expect me to name the big cities—Bangkok, Chiang Mai, or Phuket—but the real Thailand hidden gems travelers should see lie far beyond those tourist routes.

 As special as these popular destinations are, these cities are just the cover of a much bigger book.
 If I really cared about you, I wouldn’t be sending you to these overrun destinations — I’d be dragging you out to the real, authentic places instead.